 What if my preferred appointment time isn't available?

 Sorry!
 Appointment time is limited and appointments fill up quickly.
-Keep an eye on Strive to see if an earlier spot opens up!
+Keep an eye on Raider Success Hub to see if an earlier spot opens up!

 Are there walk in appointment times or email appointments available?

 No walk in appointments are allowed.

 If you are studying abroad or completing an internship out of Lubbock please send an email to firstname.lastname@example.org with all of your course options for the upcoming term as well as any questions you have.

 You can visit Raiderlink- MyTech Tab – Registration – Registration Status (Dates and Holds) to see your registration date each term.
 Classifications are based on credit hours, not semesters completed.

 The late add period is after the 4th day of class and before the 12th day of class

 in the fall and spring semesters.
 During summer terms, it starts after the 3rd and